abdultechie5519/Learn-SFDevops/Interview/Questions.md

 How do you secure Salesforce credentials in Azure DevOps?

-Why would you use a self-hosted Azure DevOps agent?

 Can you explain the difference between mono-repo and multi-repo?
 Which approach are you using in your current project, and why?

 Can you explain your end-to-end Salesforce CI/CD process, including how you move changes from Developer → UAT → Production using multi-stage pipelines, and how you would design it for multiple Salesforce applications?